3kW solar panel systems: an expert guide

 Across 25 years of enjoying all these advantages, the average owner of a 3kW system can expect to save tens of thousands of pounds over the solar panels’ lifespan.

-And a 3kW system will almost always boost your Energy Performance Certificate rating by a grade, which usually results in a 3% increase in your home’s value, according to Rightmove’s 2023 study of 300,000 properties.
+And a 3kW system can boost your Energy Performance Certificate rating by a grade, which usually results in an increase in your home’s value.
+For instance, in research from 2023, Rightmove found that increasing a property’s EPC from a D to C lifts its value by 3% (or £11,157), on average.

 *Our savings estimates are based on a household experiencing average UK irradiance with a 3.5kWp solar panel system and a 5.2kWh battery, using 3,500kWh of electricity each year and signed up to the Intelligent Octopus Flux export tariff.